Ernest Rutherford's early life

 Ernest attended Nelson College from 1887 to 1889.
 It was a happy time for him.
 In fact in 1888 Ernest came top in all of his subjects: classics, English, mathematics and French.
 The Headmaster summed up Ernest's achievements by commenting "Satisfactory in every way..."

-In 1889 Ernest returned as head boy and played in the first XV and Xl rugby teams.
+In 1889 Ernest returned as head boy and played in the first XV rugby and first Xl cricket teams.

 Click image to enlarge